-We are very pleased to offer this beautiful, certified organic coffee from fourth generation producer, Akilu Kassa and his son, Biniam Aklilu Kassa.
-At nearly 6,400 feet elevation in the Oromia Region and West Guji Zone, Akilu produces Typica and other local heirloom varieties (one aptly named simply “Guji”) under the protection of natural shade trees that include enset (false banana), bamboo, avocado and lastly wanza, which is a multi-purpose, indigenous tree whose leaves are used as fertilizer and wood for fuel, tools and furniture.
-This coffee is also C.A.F.E. certified as being sustainably grown and processed, a ranking achieved through the evaluation of economic, social and environmental aspects of the coffee production.
+We are very pleased to offer this beautiful Ethiopia Organic Guji coffee from fourth generation producer, Aklilu Kassa and his son, Biniam Aklilu Kassa.
+At nearly 6,400 feet elevation in the Oromia Region and West Guji Zone, Aklilu produces Typica and other local heirloom varieties (one aptly named simply “Guji”) under the protection of natural shade trees that include enset (false banana), bamboo, avocado and lastly wanza, which is a multi-purpose, indigenous tree whose leaves are used as fertilizer and wood for fuel, tools and furniture.
+This Ethiopia Organic Guji is also C.A.F.E. certified as being sustainably grown and processed, a ranking achieved through the evaluation of economic, social and environmental aspects of the coffee production.
 In the cup it truly shines with notes of apple, grape, juicy plum, nectarine and coffee flower.

 The Kassa family history with coffee runs deep; a few decades ago his grandfather received a 1,200 acre land grant in Guji during the reign of Emperor Haile Selassie.
 Aklilu’s father made Guji history in 1995 by founding the very first privately-owned washing station, following many years working as a cherry collections agent.
 This first wash station by the name of Kassa Chirressa was where Aklilu, then 28, began working for his father, who still operates the mill.